erajasekar/blog-jekyll/_posts/2015-05-27-better-exception-handling-java8-streams-using-javaslang.md

 In this post I will provide tips for better exception handling in Java 8 streams using Functional Java library [Javaslang](http://www.javaslang.io/).

-###Problem
+##Problem

-To illustrate with an example, let's pick a problem of printing day of week for given stream data strings in format `MM/dd/YYYY`.
+To illustrate with an example, let's we want to print day of week for given stream date strings in format `MM/dd/YYYY`.

-####Initial solution.
+###Initial solution.

 Let's start with a initial solution below and iteratively improve on it.